Judge Charles D. Carlson (541) 682-4257

 Judge Debra K. Vogt (541) 682-4027

 Judge Vogt was elected to the bench in November 2006.
 Judge Vogt graduated from Oregon State University with a philosophy degree before attending law school at Willamette University College of Law, graduating in 1994.
 After law school, Judge Vogt served as a judicial clerk before beginning her career with the Lane County District Attorney's office, where she spent over a decade as a Lane County Deputy District Attorney.
 In the DA's office, Judge Vogt handled every type and level of criminal prosecution, ending her career there as a member of the Major Crimes Division, focusing on the prosecution of major violent felonies and child sexual abuse.
 Judge Vogt is a past board member of the Lane County Bar Association as well as the Child Advocacy Center of Lane County (now known as "Kids' FIRST").
 Judge Vogt is a recipient of the Oregon State Bar President's Public Service Award.
-In addition to her general trial assignment, Judge Vogt is the Court's Chief Criminal Judge.
+Judge Vogt currently serves as a member of the Oregon Commission on Judicial Fitness and Disability In addition to her general trial assignment, Judge Vogt is the Court's Chief Criminal Judge.

 Judge Charles M. Zennaché (541) 682-4259